n3rada/toboggan/README.md

 ## Contributing

-"Toboggan" is an open-source project, and we welcome contributions.
+`toboggan` is an open-source project, and I welcome contributions.
 Feel free to submit issues, feature requests, or pull requests on the GitHub repository.
 In order to create a Pull Request, you can follow those steps:
 - Fork the project
 - Create your feature branch (`git checkout -b my-new-feature`)
 - Commit your changes (`git commit -Sam 'Added some feature'`)